 Here’s the thing, you will not be able to fully replicate another artist’s work, even if you wanted to.
-We all have our own style of drawing, everyone is different, it’s like handwriting.
+We all have different drawing styles, everyone has their own way, and it’s unique, like handwriting.

-By trying to draw like someone else, we discover our own art style.
-I’ve discovered Stephen Bauman recently and his style is so good, it’s inspiring.
-He’s got a couple of courses on Proko (affiliate)
+By trying to draw like someone else, we discover our own unique art style.
+I’ve discovered Stephen Bauman recently and his style is so good, that it’s inspiring to try some of his drawing techniques.

 4. Practice Drawing, Little and Often

 I find the best way to stay engaged is to work hard in short bursts.
-There really is no point in slogging away for hours on end unless you are fully engaged.
+There really is no point in slogging away for hours on end.